marionettejs/guides/getting_started/first_app/layouts.md

 app.start({});
 ```

-### What have we achieved?

 When you open your `index.html` file in your browser, you'll see exactly the
 same output as before.
-So what have we achieved here?
+So why have we written more code to do this?

+The answer is simple: we now have an obvious point at which to inject data from
+our surrounding `index.html` page.
+We also have a defined start point of our
+application.
+Looking forward, we'd be able to use this to our advantage when it
+comes to isolating components for testing our application.

+### What did we do?

 We started by wrapping our application start inside our application.
 Notice the
 empty object literal passed to `app.start({})` - this is where we can inject